angmr7/OpenMichroM-Tutorial/README.md

 ### Required packages

-For this example i am using OpenMichroM 1.0.7
+For this example I am using OpenMichroM 1.0.7

 ```
 conda install -c conda-forge OpenMiChroM==1.0.7